sgf14/java-maven-notes/java-maven-notes/web/notes/server/README_glassfishAppServerSetup.md

 Other info:
-In Java there are two basic styles of servers- the webserver and the application server.  see ..server.. readme for details tomcat is a basic webserver, glassfish is more enterprise oriented applciation server that was forked off hte original apache tomcat web server.  it includes some enhanced capabilities for REST, security, etc.  other app server of similar type are jboss/wildfly, weblogic, jetty, payara and several others.
+In Java there are two basic styles of servers- the webserver and the application server.  see ..server.. readme for details tomcat is a basic webserver, glassfish is more enterprise oriented application server that was forked off the original apache tomcat web server.  it includes some enhanced capabilities for REST, security, etc.  other app server of similar type are jboss/wildfly, weblogic, jetty, payara and several others.